edamame-course/Metagenome/2017-08-09-if-counting-each-gene.md

-#Estimating abundances in metagenomes
+# Estimating abundances in metagenomes

-Authored by Jin Choi for EDAMAME2016
+Authored by Jin Choi for EDAMAME2017

 ## Summary
+If you want to count for each gene, you can use HTSeq

 ### Overarching Goal
 * This tutorial will contribute towards an understanding of quantitative analyses of **metagenome data**